2 Data input and preprocessing

 For most model organisms, Bioconductor already supplies curated organism annotation databases (the OrgDb packages).
 You can browse the complete list and install the one that matches your species of interest here.

-# Human
+# Mouse

 variable_info <- convert_id(

-data = ora_data,
+data = demo_ora_data,

 query_type = "gene",